 Due to the transition to DDR4 memory and a built-in north bridge, the Bristol Ridge processors will need to go beyond updated motherboards with a new chassis called AM4 - where what is interesting here, and essentially different from Intel's approach, is that this chassis and motherboards based on it will also support In the future Zen architecture של AMD, Even those multi-core processing that will arrive without Core (At the end of 2016, as has already been officially verified), as well as the 2017 APU processors, which will already integrate the processing core of the X-Zen Along with built-in graphics cores.

 Details of Bristol Ridge stationary and mobile models - meanwhile no official names

-This is a perception that may have a very positive effect on the AMD, As consumers will be able to assemble a relatively low-cost computer system based on the AM4 board and Bristol Ridge processor, knowing that they can upgrade relatively easily and in the future to Zen-era processors - in the hope that they will meet expectations and make a leap.
-Performence Which will restore competitiveness to the Sunnyvale chip developer.
+This is a perception that may have a very positive effect on the AMD, Since consumers will be able to assemble a relatively inexpensive computer system based on the AM4 board and Bristol Ridge processor, knowing that they will be able to upgrade relatively easily and cheaply in the future to processors from the era of theZen - In the hope that these will indeed meet expectations and offer a performance jump that will return competitiveness to the chip developer from Sunnyville.